KrishnaChaitanya20/Docker_Homelab/cloudflare/Readme.md

-# Cloudflare Configuration

-This folder contains configuration files and documentation for managing Cloudflare settings in a homelab environment.

-## Purpose

-This folder is used to store and version control Cloudflare-related configurations, compose files, and documentation for managing DNS, security, and other Cloudflare services in a homelab environment.

-## Usage

 ### Prerequisites
-- Access to a Cloudflare account and API keys.
+- Create a Cloudflare account (If you don't have one).
-- copy .env.example to .env and fill in the values.
+- In ZeroTrust Dashboard, Create a Tunnel and download the credentials file.
+- In the tunnel routing setting, add the protocol as `HTTP` and the destination address as `traefik`.
+- Under DNS settings, create a CNAME record for your desired wildcard subdomain pointing to the tunnel created.
-- A Docker network named `homelab` created (or update the network name in the compose file).
+- A Docker network named `homelab` created.

+- Rename `.env.example` to `.env` and replace the placeholder values with your Cloudflare credentials and any other required variables:

+    ```bash
+    cp .env.example .env
+    # then edit .env to set values like:
+    # CF_API_TOKEN=your_token_here
+    ```

 ### Steps
 1. Navigate to the `cloudflare` folder: